 A quick online search will show you what’s free on your next holiday – just enter “best free things to do in <location name>” for some great advice and tips on free activities.
 Once you’ve found your freebies, do the search again but remove the word free – you’ll bring up a list of paid activities, many of which are well worth spending a little of your budget on.

 There really are endless ways you can find to save money on your holiday, but here we’ve given you a few ideas to grab yourself some cheap travel.
-If you really need a break but still think you can’t afford it, why not check out our flexible mini-loans and find out how easy it is to get some extra cash for your holiday.
-Once approved, we can usually get a payment into your bank account within 24 hours so start planning your winter break now!
+If you really need a break but still think you can’t afford it, why not check out our cash loans from $1,000 to find out how quick and easy it is to get some extra funds for your holiday.
+Once a loan is approved, the money is deposited into your bank account, usually within a few hours - so start planning your winter break now!